 First of all, you want to qualify your lead.

-This process is as simple as asking a few questions and gathering business intelligence.
-It helps you get a better idea of where that lead is sitting in the sales funnel, and is key to effective prospecting.
+This process is as simple as asking questions and gathering business intelligence.
+It helps you better understand where that lead is in the sales funnel and is vital to effective prospecting.

 Think of a trade show.
-When you are approached by a sales representative, they ask you very specific questions.
+When you are approached by a sales representative, they ask you particular questions.

 These questions have been designed to qualify you.
-Are you at that event because you have a genuine interest in the products on offer?
-Do you have buying power as a decision-maker or are you an influencer?
+Are you at that event because you are genuinely interested in the products on offer?
+Do you have buying power as a decision-maker, or are you an influencer?

-Meeting your prospect can help solidify relationships and help with the decision-making process.
-Given the current restrictions, you may choose to host a chat video or conference call.
+Meeting your potential prospect can help solidify relationships and help with the decision-making process.
+Given the current restrictions, you may host a chat, video, or conference call.

-There are different approaches you can take to meeting your prospects.
+There are different approaches you can take to meet your sales prospects.
 Having already qualified them to be potential customers, you may choose to go straight in with selling your product or service.

 On the other hand, you may find it beneficial to spend time nurturing the relationship before you tell them about your business.

-This way, you can tailor your sales pitch to suit them by telling them exactly how you can solve a problem of theirs or alleviate their individual pain points.
+This way, you can tailor your sales pitch to suit them by telling them exactly how you can solve their problems or alleviate their pain points.